Dental Implants with Diabetes — Downey, CA

 Fingerstick on arrival.
 We will not place implants if your fasting glucose is over 200 mg/dL that morning — we reschedule rather than risk the case.
 Pre-operative antibiotic (amoxicillin 2g, or clindamycin if allergic).
 IV sedation is offered but not required.

-The implant is photofunctionalized with UV light for 12 minutes before placement — this restores the surface hydrophilicity that titanium loses sitting on a shelf.
-Then we draw your blood, spin it for PRP, and bathe the implant in your growth factors.
-Two interventions that meaningfully shorten the integration window in diabetic bone.
+We photofunctionalize the implant under UV light for about 12 minutes before placement — this restores the surface hydrophilicity that titanium loses sitting on a shelf.
+Then we draw your blood, spin it for PRP, and bathe the implant in your own growth factors.
+The UCLA research my professor Dr. Ogawa published shows photofunctionalized surfaces achieve 50–100% more bone-to-implant contact.
+In diabetic bone, that extra circulation is the whole game.

 14 wks